-I know this is a lot to take in, so I’m going to give you a real world example.
-We just moved and put many of these tips to good use to save around 60% on a new refrigerator.
+I know this is a lot to take in, so I’m going to give you a real world example from a few years ago when we moved into our current house:

 After checking Consumer Reports, I liked the Whirlpool Gold line.
 The Stainless Steel fridge I was looking was a retail price of $2199.99.
 Ouch!
 I was determined to see what I could do to get a discount.
 After all, I regularly save 50% on groceries, why not on a refrigerator to put them in!

 After checking prices everywhere, I found a great deal with free delivery (normally $69.99) at Sears.
 It was on sale during a holiday weekend for $1499.
 Yep, $700 off!
 After doing some digging, I was also able to stack several coupon codes through my Shop Your Way Rewards account for an additional $235 off!
 This brought the price down to $1264.99 before tax.
 Progress!